varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Writable from: vcl_backend_response, vcl_backend_error

+	Default: false

-	Boolean.
-Unzip the object before storing it in the cache.
-Defaults to false.
+	Set to `true` to unzip the object while storing it in the cache.

 beresp.was_304